mashiur-dev/PlainPost-WordPress-Theme/readme.txt

 == Copyright ==

-BlogX WordPress Theme, (C) 2023 Mashiurz
-BlogX is distributed under the terms of the GNU GPL.
+Plain Post WordPress Theme, (C) 2023 mashiurz.com Plain Post is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by